MaryBeth8/hello-world/README.md

 # hello-world
-A home for my ideas.
 Getting to know GitHub and taking another step toward reaching my goals.
+I'm excited about learning to code.
+I have built up a good base knowledge of concepts and now it's time to take the next steps.